 Making a recurring rent payment on your credit card is a great way to meet the spending requirements for a welcome bonus.
 Consider a card that earns rewards on your regular spending, then leverage your rent payment to score a welcome bonus.

 If you value versatile rewards categories, such as dining, travel and popular streaming services, for instance, the Wells Fargo Propel American Express® card offers 20,000 bonus points after spending $1,000 in purchases in the first three months (worth $200 in cash back).
-Or, use the Citi Rewards+℠ Card to earn 15,000 bonus points after you spend $1,000 in purchases within three months of account opening, then enjoy rewards in everyday bonus categories plus the card’s unique roundup feature on all the rewards you earn.
+Or, use the Citi Rewards+℠ Card to earn 15,000 ThankYou points after you spend $1,000 in purchases within three months of account opening, then enjoy rewards in everyday bonus categories plus the card’s unique roundup feature on all the rewards you earn.

 The information about the Wells Fargo Propel American Express® card has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.